-And given I struggle with very low blood pressure and blood sugar levels.
-It’s worth my while to plan for.
+And given I struggle with very low blood pressure and blood sugar levels – it’s worth my while to plan my meals.

 I highly recommend healthy snacks.
-But that’s purely because I feel a huge benefit to my overall well-being if I eat properly.
+But that’s because I feel a huge benefit to my overall well-being when I eat properly.

-So, eating the stuff that fuels your body and brain correctly goes a long way.
+We need to have as much energy as possible and keep on top of our plans when travelling.
+So, eating the stuff that correctly fuels your body and brain goes a long way.

 Tips for travelling with snacks

-Each country has its own regulations about travelling with perishables - so you should definitely check out the rules in the country you’re visiting.
+Each country has its regulations about travelling with perishables - so you should check out the rules in the country you’re visiting.

 Snacks I like to have with me include:

-If you’re staying somewhere overnight, or if you’re going on a camping trip then try do some meal prep in advance.
+If you’re staying somewhere overnight or going on a camping trip, try to do some meal prep in advance.

 I would always recommend calling your airline or cruise ship to confirm your dietary requirements.

 But having snacks on you is just good sense!
-You don’t want to be hungry, tired and weak while you travel.
+You don’t want to be hungry, tired and weak while travelling.

-You can download your free chronic illness packing list printable here: My Snacking Checklist
+You can download your free chronic illness packing list printables here: